lpod/lpod-docs/level1-basic-text-containers.rst

 ``search()`` in a element-based method which takes a search string (or a regular expression) as argument and returns the position of the first substring matching the argument in the text content of the element.
 A null return value means no match.
-In case of success, the method returns a list whose items are the text node containing the matching substring, the position of the match (relatively to the text node) and the matching substring itself.
+In case of success, the method returns a data structure whose attributes are the text node (segment), the position in the segment (position), and the matching sunstring itself (match).

 The search space includes all the text children and descendants of the calling context.